 In 2015 the Women’s College World Series was all about breaking records.
 Featuring eight softball teams from around the nation, it went down as the most watched tournament in the 33 year history of the event.

-Played at the ASA Hall of Stadium (2801 NE 50th Street), more than 78,000 fans filled the venue over six days to see the best teams in the nation compete for the NCAA national championship of softball.
+Played at the USA Hall of Fame Stadium (2801 NE 50th Street), more than 78,000 fans filled the venue over six days to see the best teams in the nation compete for the NCAA national championship of softball.
 That included 7,680 who came out to watch Florida defeat Michigan in the final game of the tournament.

 Since it started being held at Hall of Stadium, the WCWS has become one of the most popular sporting events held in Oklahoma City ever year.
-“I think it has a lot to do with the commitment of the city and the fact we’ve been able to work on our relationship with the NCAA to keep it here,” said ASA/USA Softball’s Chris Sebran.
+“I think it has a lot to do with the commitment of the city and the fact we’ve been able to work on our relationship with the NCAA to keep it here,” said USA Softball’s Chris Sebran.
 “People plan their vacation around that week of softball.
 That’s the reason it’s grown every year.
 We’ve continued to make improvements in the facility.”

-The ASA Hall of Fame Complex first opened its doors in 1973.
-Then it was just comprised of the National Softball Hall of Fame and Museum and the ASA headquarters.
+The USA Hall of Fame Complex first opened its doors in 1973.
+Then it was just comprised of the National Softball Hall of Fame and Museum and the USA headquarters.
 It wasn’t until 1987 that the softball stadium was built and added to the complex.
 With its four fields, jumbo video screen and 7,300 seat capacity, it’s considered by many to be the best softball facility in the world.

 The NCAA didn’t start to organize a national championship tournament for softball until 1982.